senarvi/senarvi.github.io/_posts/2016-12-15-kaldi-lattices.md

 binary or text.
 Usually the lattices are saved in binary CompactLattice form.
 `lattice-copy` command can be used for converting between binary and text formats, as well as Lattice and CompactLattice.
 One file may contain multiple lattices.
-The example decode scripts save the recognition lattices from job N into `lat.N.gz`.
+The decode scripts in the example recipes save the recognition lattices from job N into `lat.N.gz`.

 In order to see what a lattice file contains, one can simply convert it to text form using `lattice-copy`.
 Words are stored in lattices as integer IDs, so the